Dimych26/Electronic-shedule/README.md

 PL have controllers, presentation models, uses Ninject, and filter to catch all exceptions

-Application has tests, what use NUnit
+Application has tests, what use NUnit and Moq